 A gift to Chase’s endowment is a gift in perpetuity.

-Establish a named fund at Chase.
+- Establish a named fund at Chase.
 Named endowed funds begin at $25,000 (outright or multi-year pledges).
-Families can join together to create and endowed fund, allowing their gifts to have greater impact and creating multi-generational ties to the School.
+Families can also join together to create an endowed fund, allowing their gifts to have greater impact and creating multi-generational ties to the School.

 - Name Chase in your will or trust.
 Name Chase in your will or trust and join Chase’s Copper Beech Society.
 While maintaining your current cash flow and assets, you may also be able to save estate taxes later.

 - Contribute to an existing fund.
 With 66 permanently restricted funds that sustain today’s students and strengthen Chase in the years ahead, you are likely to find a fund whose purpose you wish to support.